 Perl v5.24 may not look like it’s packed full of exciting features (indeed, it removes some of them) but it has lots of improvements under the hood.
 Here’s some of the user-visible features you might like.
 Continue reading “Perl v5.24 new features”

 The first Perl 5.22 release candidate is out and there are some new operators and many enhancements to regular expressions that look interesting, along with some improvements that don’t require any work from you.
 Some of the features are experimental, so be careful that you don’t create problems by overusing them until they settle down.
 Continue reading “Perl 5.22 new features”

 Perl 5.20 is out and there are some nice syntax changes that make life easier for Perlers, along with some improvements that don’t require any work from you.
 Some of the features are experimental, so be careful that you don’t create problems by overusing them until they settle down.
-You can download the Perl source […]

-Perl 5.18 is out and there are some major changes that you should know about before you upgrade.
+Perl v5.18 is out and there are some major changes that you should know about before you upgrade.
 Most notably, some features from v5.10 are now marked experimental.
 If you use those features, you get warnings.

 You can download the Perl source from CPAN.
 For Windows, Strawberry Perl 5.18 is available now.
 Continue reading “Perl 5.18 new features”

 ..., called the yada yada operator, after an episode of Seinfeld where the interesting parts of the story are replaced with “yada yada yada”.
 Continue reading “The Perl 5.12 yada yada operator”